samchon/shopping-backend/README.md

 [![Build Status](https://github.com/samchon/shopping-backend/workflows/build/badge.svg)](https://github.com/samchon/shopping-backend/actions?query=workflow%3Abuild)
 [![Guide Documents](https://img.shields.io/badge/guide-documents-forestgreen)](https://nestia.io/docs/)

-Example backend server of Shopping mall for education.
+Example backend server of Shopping mall for education and A.I. chatbot demonstration.

 `@samchon/shopping-backend` is an example backend project of [NestJS](https://nestjs.com) and [Prisma](https://prisma.io) stack.
 It has been developed to educate how to adapt **functional programming** in the NestJS development.
 Therefore, it is not the actual e-commerce service, and implementation of most functions is different from the actual shopping mall and may be meaningless.